100% of all contributions go directly to benefit pediatric cancer research or families affected by this horrible disease. These include:

 The Samuel Jeffers Childhood Cancer Foundation is proud to support the efforts of the Brain Tumor Research Project.
 Please click the links below for more information about this exciting project.

-The Sam Jeffers Foundation is proud to support Stanford Medicine in the amount of $25,000 which will be used to help fund important preclinical childhood cancer experiments.
-This money will help fund work in Dr. Michelle Monje’s lab at Stanford Medicine in order to establish critical data needed to help justify adding a thalamic glioma arm to the ongoing panobinostat clinical trial Dr. Monje is presently running for DIPG.
+The Sam Jeffers Foundation is proud to have supported Stanford Medicine in the amount of $50,000 which was used to help fund important preclinical childhood cancer experiments.
+These funds helped further progress in Dr. Michelle Monje’s lab at Stanford Medicine in order to establish critical data needed to help justify adding a thalamic glioma arm to the ongoing panobinostat clinical trial Dr. Monje is presently running for DIPG.
 This means doing experiments on mice to show that thalamic glioma cells growing in the thalamus of mice are effectively treated with panobinostat.

 These efforts underscore our longstanding belief that money spent on childhood cancer is pivotal to advancing our overall understanding of tumor progression and the ways to combat it and represents critical steps towards safer, more effective cancer treatments for our children and society as a whole.
 Please join us in this effort.
 Spread the word.
 Contribute if you can.